robdunn220/NFL_Schedule_Generator/README.md

 ## Example implementation of the rules
 For the example, I will choose the Atlanta Falcons, my favorite NFL team.

-So, a schedule is being created for the Atlanta Falcons.

 First, a bye week is chosen from weeks 4-12 and assigned.

 Next, the divisional opponents must be assigned.
 The Falcons are in the NFC South, which is comprised of the Carolina Panthers, New Orleans Saints,